Astor63/BL2-Mods/readme.md

 ## [Skin] Moxxi Signature Pinky Skin Pack

-- Like a Barbie girl in a Barbie world; you can now feel the glamour in pink with the *Moxxi Signature Pinky Skin Pack*.
+- Like a Barbie girl in a Barbie world, you can now feel the glamour in pink with the *Moxxi Signature Pinky Skin Pack*.

 * * * * *